Linutronix/elbe/docs/elbe-init.rst

 machine.

 When *make* is executed in that directory, a VM is started, which installs Debian and the Elbe build environment.
-If the XML file contains a *target* section, then the target root filesystem will be built inside the virtual machine using ``elbe-buildchroot(1)``.

 The build VM can be started by executing *make run* (or *make run-con*, if a serial console is enough).
 After that, the virtual machine can be